-In archery you need a lot of equipment and naturally that will cause you to ask yourself if its expensive.
-I will break down the costs for you in this article and show you how you can become a archer and save money at the same time.
+In Archery, you need a lot of equipment, which naturally will cause you to ask yourself if it’s expensive.
+I will break down the costs for you in this article and show you how to become an archer and simultaneously save money.

-Before deciding what equipment to buy you need to figure out if you have the passion to stay with it in the long term or you’re just going to test it out.
-Because when you buy your first equipment you have the option to either go cheap and buy a starter bow or buy an expensive, but good bow.
+Before deciding what equipment to buy, you need to figure out if you are passionate about staying with it long-term or if you will test it out.
+Because when you buy your first equipment, you can either go cheap and buy a starter bow or an expensive but good bow.